allianceauth/allianceauth/docs/installation/auth/apache.md

 In the interest of ~~laziness~~ time-efficiency, scroll down for example configs.
 Use these, changing the ServerName to your domain name.

+If you're using a small VPS to host services with very limited memory resources, consider using NGINX with [Gunicorn](gunicorn.md).
+Even if you would like to use Apache, Gunicorn may give you lower memory usage over mod_wsgi.

 ### Required Parameters for AllianceAuth Core

 The AllianceAuth core requires the following parameters to be set: